coolbeans201/GreatTechBlogPosts/README.md

 [How we Roadmap in 2021](https://techblog.commercetools.com/how-we-roadmap-in-2021-d024a4c6b180) - Effective roadmapping makes the Agile process a lot easier than it tends to be.

 [It’s done!
 Or is it?](https://techblog.commercetools.com/its-done-or-is-it-9fe91b9a6981) - A proper definition of done allows there never to be any guesswork when it comes to sprint planning.

+### Compass

+[Building Great Products at Compass IDC](https://medium.com/compass-true-north/building-great-products-at-compass-idc-9c8c7587a5b3) - A good guide on what it takes to build "great" products.

+[Repositories — One or Many](https://medium.com/compass-true-north/repositories-one-or-many-f9da590611af) - This is worth more of a discussion than you think.
+The monorepo vs. multiple repo debate can have cascading effect based on which approach you choose.

+[The Engineering Manager Guide: Spinning Up a Results Oriented Team](https://medium.com/compass-true-north/the-engineering-manager-guide-spinning-up-a-results-oriented-team-ed3337675a5b) - Teams need to be focused on impact/results.
+This was a great overview on the practices needed to get there.

+[Writing Good Commit Messages](https://medium.com/compass-true-north/writing-good-commit-messages-fc33af9d6321) - Leaving this as more of a reminder to myself as my commit messages are lazy (and occasionally involve curse words)

 ### Confluent